filipe-cogo/gherald/README.md

 ### Building and releasing

-Building a new version of the application:
+Building a new version of the package:

-- Bump the version of your package `poetry version <version>`.
+- Bump the version of the package `poetry version <version>`.
 You can pass the new version explicitly, or a rule such as `major`, `minor`, or `patch`.
 For more details, refer to the [Semantic Versions](https://semver.org/) standard.
 - Make a commit to `GitHub`.
 - Create a `GitHub release`.
 - And... publish 🙂 `poetry publish --build`